shivani-vinod18/tubulin-phylogeny/README.md

 4. Perform multiple sequence alignment using MAFFT.
 5. Trim the alignment using trimAl.
 6. Construct a maximum-likelihood phylogenetic tree using IQ-TREE.
-7. Visualize the final tree using FigTree.
+7. Visualize the final annotated tree using iTOL .

 Detailed workflow documentation: